 My role is to empower athletes and active individuals to take charge of their own well-being in times of physical and mental adversity.
 Injury and pain are an opportunity to reflect, adapt, and ultimately build resilience.
 I am simply here to facilitate that process.

 Physical function is a spectrum.
 Physical therapy, strength & conditioning, yoga, etc. are tools for self-betterment to enable us as dynamic human beings to extract every last drop out of this life.

 I am an avid fan of the sport of Wrestling and was a wrestler myself for 12 years.
 Wrestling has played a crucial role in my mental and philosophical framework as a person and clinician and I owe a lot of who I am to the struggles and successes that are intrinsic to the sport.
 After 4 shoulder surgeries put me out of Wrestling in 2012, my focus transitioned to strength training during my undergrad years.
-My approach to strength and conditioning has been largely influenced by my wrestling team's strength and conditioning coach, my past participation in the Hybrid Performance Method training program, my close friendships with powerlifters and strength & conditioning coaches during graduate school, and the pursuit of my DPT degree and CSCS certification.
+My approach to strength and conditioning has been largely influenced by my wrestling team's strength and conditioning coach, my past participation in the Hybrid Performance Method training program, my close friendships with powerlifters and strength & conditioning coaches during graduate school, and my current weightlifting/strength training at Alpha Barbell with Kevin Simons.
 I have additionally been an avid hiker and backpacker my entire life and since moving to Washington have developed an obsession with mountain biking given the plethora of fantastic trails in the area.
 Movement motivates me, adventure inspires me, and the opportunity to listen to others' stories grounds me.

 Academic Background and Professional Training